eaobservatory/hedwig/README.rst

     This is the key used by Flask for its secure cookie session system.
-    Since Hedwig uses this system to authenticate users, you must be sure you enter a good random string here.
+    Since Hedwig uses this system to authenticate users, you must be sure to enter a good random string here.
     The `Flask quick start guide <http://flask.pocoo.org/docs/0.10/quickstart/>`_
     recommends 24 random bytes.